 - 1.3.5 By definition the OC is deemed to include any tree with the potential to become a "Red Zone" tree as defined within the Forest Industry Safety Accord (FISA), Guidance note 804 (see Plate 1.1).
-This refers to any tree with the potential to fall into the vicinity zone of the overhead line conductors or directly onto the conductors causing damage or failure.. - 1.3.6 Top heights of standing trees within the OC were taken during the 2023 site visits and are summarised below with assumptions on tree height potential.
-Maximum tree height achieved may be dependent on a number of matters including: - Commercial objectives may require a productive conifer rotation length to achieve a tree size for the optimal return on investment; - Forest management intervention such as thinning; - Ecological objectives within Ancient Woodland sites, Special Area of Conservation (SAC) or Sites of Special Scientific Interest (SSSI) or other woodland designations; - · General rooting, soil strength and crop stability conditions; and - Storm events causing windthrow. - 1.3.7 Summary of tree heights is provided in Table 1.1 below:
+This refers to any tree with the potential to fall into the vicinity zone of the overhead line conductors or directly onto the conductors causing damage or failure.
+Within the Kinloch and Kyleakin Hills SAC / SSSI, this is adjusted to allow for vegetation management to occur to maintain the vicinity zone of the OHL conductors rather than whole tree clearance of the Red Zone.
+Therefore, in these areas, trees can grow freely vertically or horizontally as long as the 3.5 m vicinity zone isn't and cannot be breached by tree fall or branches, as to prevent an OHL safety issue.
+Should trees encroach near the 3.5 m safe electrical clearance zone of the OHL conductors, then there would be a requirement for maintenance and the possible cutting back or crown reduction of some of the trees/branches. - 1.3.6 Top heights of standing trees within the OC were taken during the 2022 site visits and are summarised below with assumptions on tree height potential.
+Maximum tree height achieved may be dependent on a number of matters including: - Commercial objectives may require a productive conifer rotation length to achieve a tree size for the optimal return on investment; - Forest management intervention such as thinning; - Ecological objectives within Ancient Woodland sites, Special Area of Conservation (SAC) or Sites of Special Scientific Interest (SSSI) or other woodland designations; - General rooting, soil strength and crop stability conditions; and - Storm events causing windthrow. - 1.3.7 Summary of tree heights is provided in Table 1.1 below: